leinad85daniel/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task-7
 chmod ugo+x hello: is a script that adds execution permission to the owner, the group owner and the other users, to the file hello.

+Task-8
+chmod 007 hello: is a script that sets the permission to the file as follows:
+        owner - no permission at whole
+        Group - no permission at all
+        Other users - all the permissions